openbaton/docs/docs/use.md

 In order to use OpenBaton for launching your first Network Service, you will need to follow these steps:

+1. Register one or more Point of Presences (PoPs).
+[Learn more here][Register PoP]
+2. Build your VNF Package
-1. Decide which VNFM to use.
+    * Decide which VNFM to use.
-2. Create the VNF Package(s).
+    * Create the VNF Package(s).
-3. Prepare the Network Service Descriptor (NSD).
+    * Prepare the Network Service Descriptor (NSD).

-Once these steps are completed you will be able to orchestrate your Network Service from the dashboard.
+Once these steps are completed you will be able to orchestrate your Network Service from the dashboard or via the REST APIs.

 ## Virtual Network Function Manager Approaches